freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 ### Templates

 WordPress does not require work from scratch.
-For ease of new developers, there are tons of free templates available on the internet which can be used by a basic developer.
+For ease of new developers, there are tons of free templates available on the internet which can be used by a beginner developer.
-Few websites which provide these free templates are:
+Few websites which are providing these free templates are:

 - [AThemes](https://athemes.com/collections/free-wordpress-themes/)
 - [WordPress](https://wordpress.org/themes/)